Peek Documentation

 • Click a code block header, such as HTML, CSS, Swift, or JavaScript, to copy that code block.

-• The You label is not copyable, so user messages are not copied by label-clicking.
+• The You label is not copyable.

 App Settings